regular-life/OS-Assignments/Assignment-4/Ques1/README.md

   - The solution is fair since as soon as a philospher consumes a bit of food, the bowl becomes available for use.
   - Basically, a philospher consumes food for an infinite number of times to prevent starvation.
   - Moreover, at max 2 philosphers can eat food concurrently ensuring that every philospher gets their chance ASAP.

+## Error Handling
+The code incorporates error handling mechanisms using the `perror` function to display descriptive error messages in case of issues with mutex operations (`pthread_mutex_lock` and `pthread_mutex_unlock`) and thread creation/joining (`pthread_create` and `pthread_join`).
+If any of these operations fail, the program prints an error message and exits with a status code of 1.

 ## Conclusion
 The provided code attempts to address the Dining Philosophers problem by using a global mutex to control access to shared resources.
 The solution aims to prevent deadlocks and maintain fairness, allowing multiple philosophers to eat concurrently based on the availability of bowls and forks.
 However, some minor adjustments could improve the efficiency and readability of the code.